axtk/routescape/README.md

 ## Route matching

-Routescape offers a simple and consistent way to render both components and prop values based on the current location.
+Routescape offers a simple and consistent way to render both components and prop values based on the current location:

-The ternary route-matching function `withRoute(routePattern, x, y)` returned from the `useRoute()` hook has the semantics similar to the ternary conditional operator `matchesRoutePattern ? x : y`, commonly seen with the conditional rendering pattern.
-It also doesn't impose any route hierarchy by default, since `withRoute()` can be used with any route pattern anywhere in the app's components, offering sufficient flexibility to handle route-based logic in a way that best fits the app.

 ```jsx
 import {useRoute} from 'routescape';